 Sumner Redstone and the rules of the corporate memoir.

-In the early nineteen-nineties, Sumner Redstone, the head of Viacom, wanted to merge his company with Paramount Communications.
+In the early nineteen-nineties, more about Sumner Redstone, decease the head of Viacom, price wanted to merge his company with Paramount Communications.
 The problem was that the chairman of Paramount, Martin Davis, was being difficult.
 As Redstone recounts in his new autobiography, “A Passion to Win” (Simon & Schuster; $26), he and Davis would meet at, say, a charitable function, and Davis would make it sound as if the deal were imminent.
 Then, abruptly, he would back away.
 According to Redstone, Davis was a ditherer, a complicated and emotionally cold man who couldn’t bear to part with his company.
 Yet, somehow in the course of their dealings, Redstone writes, he and Davis developed a “mutual respect and fond friendship.”
 They became, he says a page later, “friends” who “enjoyed each other’s company and were developing a close working rapport,” and who had, he tells us two pages after that, “a great affection for each other.”
 The turning point in the talks comes when Davis and Redstone have dinner in a dining room at Morgan Stanley, and Redstone is once more struck by how Davis “had a genuine affection for me.”
 When the two have dinner again, this time at Redstone’s suite in the Carlyle Hotel, Davis looks out over the spectacular lights of nighttime Manhattan and says, “You know, Sumner, when this deal gets done, they’ll build a big statue of you in the middle of Central Park and I’ll be forgotten.”
 “No, Martin,” Redstone replies.
 “They’ll build statues of both of us and I will be looking up to you in admiration.”
 Davis laughs.
 “It was just the right touch,” Redstone reports, and one can almost imagine him at that point throwing a brawny forearm around Davis’s shoulders and giving him a manly squeeze.

 “A Passion to Win,” which Redstone wrote with Peter Knobler, is an account of a man’s rise to the top of a multibillion-dollar media empire.
 It is the tale of the complex negotiations, blinding flashes of insight, and lengthy dinners at exclusive Manhattan hotels which created the colossus that is Viacom.
 But mostly it is a story about the value of friendship, about how very, very powerful tycoons like Redstone have the surprising ability to transcend their own egos and see each other, eye to eye, as human beings.